 Absolutely.
 This is dairy-free and rich in protein.
 Oats are one of the healthiest grains.
 These are rich in dietary fiber and help in proper digestion and fat excretion from the body.
 This is also high in protein.
 It also helps in shedding extra belly fat.

 Yes, you can bake oatmeal without eggs.
 I have substituted eggs with flax eggs.
-This flax egg along with milk keeps the oatmeal wet and makes perfect baked oatmeal.
+This flax egg and milk keep the oatmeal wet and make perfect baked oatmeal.

 Substitute eggs with flax eggs.
-To make a flax egg, add 1 tbsp flax meal (ground flax seeds) to 1 tbsp water.
+Add 1 tbsp flax meal (ground flax seeds) to 1 tbsp water to make a flax egg.
 Whisk it nicely and refrigerate the mixture for 10 - 15 minutes.

-Yes, you can make them without bananas too.
-Substitute 1 banana with 1/2 cup apple sauce.
+Yes, you can make them without bananas, too.
+Substitute one banana with ½ cup apple sauce.

 Vegan Baked Oatmeal With Peanut Butter And Chocolate